Nikon D750 vs Sony A7S

 Studio photographers will appreciate that the Nikon D750 (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II, while the D750 was followed by the Nikon D780.
+Both the D750 and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A7S Manual.